EmbeddedAILab-UESTC/fsstree/README.md

 ```

-### After one layer , Remember to Self-Pruning the tree
+### After each layer , Remember to Self-Pruning the tree

 ```
 t.delete_layer()